Thousand Foot Krutch

 Thousand Foot Krutch (often abbreviated TFK) is a Canadian Christian rock band formed in Peterborough, Ontario, in 1995.
 The band released ten studio albums, two live albums, and three remix albums.
-The core members consisted of founding member Trevor McNevan (vocals, guitar), Steve Augustine (drums), and Joel Bruyere (bass, backing vocals).
+The core members consist of founding member Trevor McNevan (vocals, guitar), as well as, Steve Augustine (drums), and Joel Bruyere (bass, backing vocals).

 After forming, Thousand Foot Krutch would go on to sell more than 1.1 million albums, along with reaching No. 1 on the Billboard Hard Rock Albums Chart twice.

 History

 Early years (1995–2003)

 Trevor McNevan formed the band in his hometown of Peterborough, Ontario, a city northeast of Toronto, with his childhood friend Joel Bruyere and drummer Steve Augustine.
 McNevan's first band was Oddball, and featured Dave Smith on guitar, Tim Baxter on bass and McNevan's good friend, Three Days Grace's Neil Sanderson, on drums.
 Oddball recorded only one album, Shutterbug, which was released in 1995.
 The band's name was conceived by McNevan "symbolizing the point in our lives that we realize we can't make it on our own strength".
 He has written and released seven albums with Thousand Foot Krutch to date and another four with his side project FM Static.

 Shutterbug was released by Trevor McNevan in 1995 under the band name Oddball.
-McNevan had friends Dave Smith (guitar), Tim Baxter (bass) and Neil Sanderson (drums), play on the album.
+McNevan had friends Dave Smith (guitar), Tim Baxter (bass), and Neil Sanderson (drums), play on the album.
 There were 27 songs on the album, the first half rock, the second half hip-hop.
 McNevan recorded it at Barry Haggarty's studio in his home town of Peterborough, Ontario, Canada.
 He worked at McDonald's and other jobs to pay for the studio time.
 The song "Lift It" first appeared here and was later re-recorded for Thousand Foot Krutch's first release, That's What People Do, and appeared again on Set It Off.

 That's What People Do was written the year McNevan started TFK in 1997.
 It was released independently in 1998 and is out of print.
 It sold over 5,000 copies.
 TFK climbed the ladder of local notoriety throughout Ontario and abroad.
 Reaching the ears of Ontario commercial radio, CKWF 101.5 FM in their home town of Peterborough added "Rhyme Animal", the band's first single from their independent recording, to their rotation.
 It clicked with listeners and within two months ended up being one of the five most requested songs of the year.